viv-visw/my-portfolio/Tutorial - Transformer architecture/README.md

 ## Overview

-This project is intended to showcase my experience, understanding, and _general_ style of creating product documentation.
+This project intends to showcase my experience, understanding, and _general_ preference of documenting a complex product.

 ## Highlights